Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Generally speaking, examples of close contact include:

 Each coronavirus will vary in the severity of infection it causes.
+COVID-19 is known to cause a variety of symptoms with the result being a range that includes both a very mild illness, or it may be fatal to others.
 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.

 There is also evidence indicates that the SARS-CoV-2 virus can be transmitted by someone who is infected but not showing symptoms, including people who

-People caring for individuals with COVID 2019 are at the greatest risk for contracting the disease such as health care workers in acute care hospitals, rehabilitation hospitals, mental health hospitals, long term care facilities, emergency departments, and others who work close to their clients or patients.
+People caring for individuals with COVID-19 are at the greatest risk for contracting the disease such as health care workers in acute care hospitals, rehabilitation hospitals, mental health hospitals, long term care facilities, emergency departments, and others who work in close contact with their clients or patients.

-Persons living with individuals with COVID 2019 may also be at risk for contracting the disease.
-Individuals who are older (over 65), or who have underlying medical conditions or compromised immune systems are also at higher risk.
+Persons living with individuals with COVID-19 may also be at risk for contracting the disease.
+Individuals who are older (over 65), or who have underlying medical conditions or compromised immune systems are at higher risk of developing serious disease outcomes from COVID-19.

 The general guidelines for public and most workplaces (non-healthcare) are outlined in the following documents: